caseyamcl/openapi-params/README.md

         * Body parameters are not deserialized
     * You can define a custom deserializer if the default one doesn't suit your needs
 * **Parameter Validation Rule**
-    * A combination of a [Respect Validation Rule](https://respect-validation.readthedocs.io/en/latest/) and a description of what the rule does.
+    * A combination of a [Symfony Constraint](https://symfony.com/doc/current/validation.html#constraints) and a description of what the rule does.

 ## Parameter Types and Formats